BICENTENNIAL TRIBUTE

 W: To the point - Lady Frances wants to leave me - again - would you mind awfully counselling her against it?

 B: Fox!
-Oh how I have always liked that boy
+Oh, how I have always liked that boy

 EofB: Byron!
 Sorry to knuckle my way in - your man seems not to know me - insufferable Northerner!
 Please let me introduce my smashing - and expensive - wife

 LyB (curtsies): My LORD - sure, how very delighted I am to meet you here in Italy where I am so totally appreciated and admired by the highly literary Italian Ton - without your English society ladies attempting to exclude me - me! - a Lady - with my own crown! (pokes about, inspecting stamps on the china) Do you own this small house - is there room for a pony?
 What is that boil on your face?
-You appear to be crying?
-My naked shoulders have that effect on men - where is your mistress?
+You appear to be crying - my naked shoulders have that effect on men - where is your mistress?

 Henry Fox walks slowly in

-B: Henry Fox! how you have grown!
-It is a sincere pleasure and honour to see you (the two men shake hands, with feeling) Welcome my old friend - I have so many unwanted visitors - they exhaust me quite
+B: Henry Fox!
+How you have grown!
+It is a sincere pleasure and honour to see you (the two men shake hands, with feeling) Welcome, my old friend - I have so many unwanted visitors - they exhaust me quite

 H: Byron - how handsome you still are - no wonder every woman you meet falls in love with you